 Most misconceptions regarding the way witches look have petered out over time especially with the popularization of Wicca.
 Even in television you don’t see the crooked nose, green/warty skin, etc anymore for the most part.

 Brooms are in fact magical tools.
 It is common for a witch to make her own broom (called a besom) to cleanse magical space and sweep away negative energy, and for protection depending upon how it is placed in the home.

 Infighting between witches can happen the same way it happens among all kinds of people.
 Because witchcraft doesn’t have dogma attached to it and this path is very individualized, fights are somewhat rare over belief or practice except where egos are overly involved, and any witches who don’t get along usually don’t get along based on personality differences.
-This doesn’t mean that magical battles don’t happen.
-Sometimes witches do attack each other with magic.
+This doesn’t mean that magickal battles don’t happen.
+Sometimes witches do attack each other with magick.

 The most prevalent misconception about witches and witchcraft is the belief that witches work with Satan (as Satan is understood from a Christian context) or evil powers.
 Many witches don’t even believe that there are any malevolent entities (I disagree with this personally), but even so, nothing is this black and white.

 Another aspect I want to touch on in response to this question is history.
 Female healers who served goddess deities were the original, real witches.
 They delivered babies, cured diseases, dealt with infertility and impotence within the community, were trained in the sacred mysteries and honored as wise women, often providing counsel to kings.
 These original human witches were seen in an overwhelmingly positive light.

 Some scholars maintain that warrior cultures with aggressive gods that expanded westward led to the original suppression of female deities and females as a result.
 Some point to the Hebrews and the male-centric view of creation and god as the beginning of the suppression of women.

-The fear of witches is historically related to superstition, which was the springboard of the oppression, hatred toward, and persecution of women.
+The fear of witches is historically related to superstition and fear of women along with sexual suppression, which was the springboard of the oppression, hatred toward, and persecution of women.